-From the mid-18th century forward, the Modern era brought along the Enlightenment Age (sometimes labelled “Age of Reason”), introducing ideals that were upheld and venerated for two centuries.
-Scientific progress during that period spawned the Industrial Revolution, and mass production.
-Modernism was regularly under attack, during its heyday from different sectors in society, but most still believed its basic promise to make the world a better place, through science and reason.
-However, in the horrors of World War II, all grand expectations were lost.
+From the late 17th century, the Enlightenment (also called the Age of Reason) introduced ideals that would be upheld and venerated for two centuries.
+These ideals included rationality and scientific progress which spawned the Industrial Revolution and mass production, both hallmarks of modernism.
+During its heyday, the Enlightenment was regularly under attack from different quarters in society, but most still believed in its basic promise of making the world a better place through science and reason.
+However, amid the horrors of World War II, these grand illusions were shattered.
 Reason, science and technology were masterfully employed by governments to end the lives of millions.
 Undeniably, science played a central role in the efficiency of Nazi gas chambers and the nuclear bombs dropped on Nagasaki and Hiroshima.
-So-called modern ideologies adopted by totalitarian regimes of the 20th century, such as Stalinist socialism and Nazi fascism led to mass killings and genocides, viciously annihilating more humans, than ever before in history.
+So-called modern ideologies adopted by totalitarian regimes of the 20th century, such as Stalinist communism and Nazi fascism led to mass killings and genocides, viciously annihilating more humans, than ever before in history.

 Hybridization or dedifferentiation of consumption is the removal of distinction between different consumer activities within a particular space.
-That aspect is exemplified in combining playing, eating, and buying in Disney theme parks, or in the architecturally integrated hotels and casinos of Las Vegas.
+This is exemplified in the combining of playing, eating, and buying in Disney theme parks, or in the architecturally integrated hotels and casinos of Las Vegas.
 Canada’s West Edmonton Mall and Minnesota’s Mall of America are known for their indoor Disneyland-style amusement parks, turning the shopping mall into a tourist attraction.
-Similarly, concept restaurants give customers other reasons to stay beyond eating, customers, while dining, could get a massage (Sur un Arbre Perché, France), soak their feet in a hot spring (Naraya Café), or do their laundry (Harvey Washbangers).
-This hybridization does not end with the activity of eating but also extends to the food itself.
-Italian university professor, Remo Ceserani, recounts a dining experience in Auckland, in what he considered to be a perfect example of a postmodern restaurant:
+Similarly, concept restaurants offer customers other reasons to stay beyond eating: while dining, you could get a massage (Sur un Arbre Perché, France), soak your feet in a hot spring (Naraya Café), or do your laundry (Harvey Washbangers).
+This hybridization extends to the food itself.
+Italian university professor, Remo Ceserani, recounts a dining experience in Auckland, New Zealand, in what he considered to be a perfect example of a postmodern restaurant:

 - Irony and Parody: An example is Conflict Kitchen which serves cuisine from countries that are in conflict with the United States.
-Another American restaurant, Dick’s Last Resort, mocks restaurants that go far and beyond to please their customers by being entertainingly obnoxious and rude to their own.
+Another American restaurant, Dick’s Last Resort, mocks restaurants that go above and beyond to please their customers by being entertainingly obnoxious and rude to their own.

-Postmodernism is a revolutionary cultural shift in Western society and fundamentally a philosophical product of the fight against oppression and oppressive ideologies.
-It accepts diversity, welcomes cultural dialogue and seeks to banish stereotypes.
-It has been a period during which women’s rights and gay rights achieved unprecedented progress.
-Nonetheless, in a metaphor for a worldview struggling to survive, theme restaurants over the past decade, such as Planet Hollywood and Wilderness Café, had to shut down many of their locations.
-Most concept restaurants suffer from lack of repeat customers or lack of emphasis on the quality of food.
-The previously-mentioned Ogori Café, where you never receive what you ordered, or Sehnsucht, which embraces anorexia, have both shut down as well.
+Postmodernism represents a revolutionary cultural shift in Western society, a fundamentally philosophical product of the fight against oppression and oppressive ideologies.
+It accepts diversity, welcomes cultural dialogue and seeks to banish stereotypes, and indeed, under it, women’s rights and gay rights have achieved unprecedented progress.
+Nonetheless, in a metaphor for a worldview struggling to stay relevant, over the past decade theme restaurants – such as Planet Hollywood and Wilderness Café – have shut down many of their branches.
+Most concept restaurants suffer from a lack of repeat customers and a lack of emphasis on the quality of the food.
+Ogori Café, or Sehnsucht have both shut down as well.